SJ-Plan-B/Plan-Imageconverter/README.md

 ## Usage
 - Run main.py
-- select source folder
+- select a source folder
-- select output
+- select an output folder
-- enter size if you want to resize
+- enter a size if you want to resize
 - select target format
 - press 'Ok'